A generalized Hopfield model to store and retrieve mismatched memory patterns: The mixed Hopfield model at equilibrium

 in such a way that Eqs. (\ref{eqn:SDEm})-(\ref{eqn:SDEq}) can be rewritten as:

-In the following we will omit the arguments of the integrals $I_k$ and $J_k$, because they will always be the same as in the previous equations.
-With the procedure reported in Appendix \ref{app:spineT} we numerically compute the retrieval spinodal lines $\alpha_c(p,T)$ plotted in Fig.~\ref{fig:spinodali}
+In the following we will omit to write the arguments of the integrals $I_k$ and $J_k$, because they will always be the same as in the previous equations.
+With the procedure reported in Appendix \ref{app:spineT} we numerically compute the retrieval spinodal lines $\alpha_c(p,T)$ plotted in Fig.~\ref{fig:spinodali}.
+This method allows us to find quantitative information on how the spinodal lines $T(\alpha)$ change as functions of $(1-p)$.

 In Fig.~\ref{fig:alphaspinodale} we plot $\alpha_c(p,T)/\alpha_c(0,T)$ as a function of $(1-p)^2$.
 It is clear how, as temperature approaches zero, the curves tend to linearize getting closer to the bisector.
 This will be found as an exact result in Sec. \ref{subsection:IID} where we will consider the zero temperature limit.